 The left panel of Figure 11 shows the response of the change in the unemployment rate after a 25 bps interest rate shock.
 A contractionary monetary policy shock leads to an increase in the unemployment rate, irrespective of the indicator used for credit conditions.
-The peak effects are 1.4-2.0 bps for the crisis state and 1.0-1.3 bps during normal times.
-The effects are enduring for all three credit variables, in particular in the normal state, but eventually die out when considering a horizon longer than four years.
-Similar to the baseline specifications, we find significantly stronger peak effects in the crisis state.
-Taken together with the finding that credit standards and the credit spread are the key determinants of the state weights, these results are indicative of an financial accelerator effect on the labor market, too.
+The peak effects are 1.3-1.8 bps for the crisis state and 1.0-1.1 bps during normal times.
+The effects are enduring for all three credit variables, in particular in the normal state, but eventually die out.
+We find significantly stronger peak effects in the crisis state for credit standards and the credit spread, but not for real loan growth.
+Taken together with the finding that credit standards and the credit spread are the key determinants of the state weights, these results are indicative of a financial accelerator effect on the labor market, too.